Learn About The Law

-(2) General immunity. (a) A person, other than a health-care provider or a health-care facility, who acts in good faith to furnish or administer an opiate antagonist, including an expired opiate antagonist, to an individual the person believes to be suffering an opiate-related drug overdose event or to an individual who is in a position to assist the individual at risk of experiencing an opiate-related overdose event is immune from criminal prosecution for the act or for any act or omission made if the opiate antagonist is stolen.
+(I) Furnish or administer an opioid antagonist to an individual the person believes to be suffering an opioid-related drug overdose event or to an individual who is in a position to assist the individual at risk of experiencing an opioid-related drug overdose event; or

 (b) This subsection (2) also applies to:

-(II) A person who acts in good faith to furnish or administer an opiate antagonist in accordance with section 25-20.5-1001.
+(II) A person who acts in good faith to furnish or administer an opioid antagonist in accordance with section 25-20.5-1001.

-(I) Prescribing or dispensing an opiate antagonist in accordance with the applicable law; or
+(I) Prescribing or dispensing an opioid antagonist in accordance with the applicable law; or

-(II) Any outcomes resulting from the eventual administration of the opiate antagonist by a layperson.
+(II) Any outcomes resulting from the eventual administration of the opioid antagonist by a layperson.

 (b) Repealed by Laws 2015, Ch.
 78, § 9, eff.
 April 3, 2015.

-(4) The provisions of this section shall not be interpreted to establish any duty or standard of care in the prescribing, dispensing, or administration of an opiate antagonist.
+(4) The provisions of this section shall not be interpreted to establish any duty or standard of care in the prescribing, dispensing, or administration of an opioid antagonist.

 (b)(I) “Health-care provider” means: